 [Guest Post – This article was first published in December 2020 and has been republished with some of the best updates.]

-Christmas is a time for giving, sharing, enjoying loved ones but also holiday self-care.
+Christmas is a time for giving, sharing, and enjoying loved ones, but also for holiday self-care.
 There’s nothing like getting together with loved ones and reminiscing.
-Or watching everyone opening thoughtful gifts and seeing their expressions.
+Or watching everyone open thoughtful gifts and seeing their expressions.

 And while it is a joyous occasion, it can cause a lot of stress and anxiety for some.
 The days leading up to Christmas are filled with stressors that practicing a little self-care could do wonders for.

 What Causes Stress During the Christmas Holiday

 Whether you’re a host or guest, stressful moments may come when everyone gets together.
 I’m sure everyone knows of that 1 family member that can get under your skin.

 That person could be overly enthusiastic or a party pooper.
 And oftentimes, their behavior could lead to elevated blood pressure and frustration when dealing with them.